dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 cd ~/dbt-projects/jaffle_shop
 ```

-4. In your `dbt_project.yml` file, ensure there is a section titled "Cloud".
-This section is required to have a `project-id` field with a valid [project ID](#glossary).
+1. In your `dbt_project.yml` file, ensure there is a section titled `dbt-cloud`.
+This section is required to have a `project-id` field with a valid project ID.

 ```yaml
 # dbt_project.yml